 The Intake Interview

-To offer comprehensive treatment, and offer the best chance of success, we must have information about you.
+To offer comprehensive treatment and the best chance of success, we must have information about you.

 We’ll start with a detailed interview/history, establish your chief complaint, secondary complaints (there usually is), length of time that you have had the symptoms, medical diagnosis of your case, what therapies you may have already tried, your general stress levels, activity levels, medical issues, current medications, allergies, contraindications, and other pertinent information.
 This interview is part of your ≥ 90 minute initial appointment.

 Your Treatment and Assessment

 Unless there are contraindications, we treat everyone (young/elderly, athletic/ or not-so-athletic) who suffers with chronic/acute pain or other non-pain symptoms related to TrPs.